Bowman74/fmvvm/README.md

 In this case the value from a binding would be passed as a parameter to the command.

 ### Value conversion
 Many times the shape and type of information stored in your viewmodel may not be in the right format to be directly bound to a widget.
-Remember, the view model shouldn't know about any views that use it, or their capabilities or shape.
+Remember, the view model shouldn't know about any views that use it, their capabilities or their shape.
 So while a viewmodel wouldn't have a property to say if something like a button was enabled, it might have a isValid property and then create a binding to enable/disable a save button based on if the viewmodel's data is valid to save.

 What does this have to do with value conversion?
-Simply that it is expected that the value in a viewmodel will not always be in a format needed by the widget.
+Simply that it is expected that the value in a viewmodel will not always be in a format needed by the widget for display.
 Take the following simple example, inside the viewmodel we have a counter property that is implemented as an int but we want to bind that to a Text widget that is expecting a string.

 First we create a class that can convert back and forth:

 ```
 class NumberValueConverter implements ValueConverter {
-  Object convert(Object source, Object value) {
+  Object convert(Object source, Object value, {Object parameter}) {
     return value.toString();
   }

-  Object convertBack(Object source, Object value) {
+  Object convertBack(Object source, Object value, {Object parameter}) {
     return int.tryParse(value) ??
 0;
   }
 }
 ```

-The convert function is used by a binding to go from the value in the viewmodel to the widget.
-The convert back method is information coming from the widget back to the view model.
-It this were used on a binding to a TextField and the user entered a 'g' charater, the try parse will fail and a 0 sent to the viewmodel.
+The convert function is used by a binding to go from the value in the viewmodel or model to the widget.
+The convert back method is information coming from the widget back to the view model or model.
+If this were used on a binding to a TextField and the user entered a 'g' charater, the try parse will fail and a 0 sent to the viewmodel and suddenly the TextField would display a value of 0.

 Value converters are sent to bindings when they are created and used automatically after that on calls to getValue and setValue.